NRGI/pdf-scraper/README.md

 ## Acknowledgements

-In addition to the Tabula and rOpenSci teams whose software made this application possible, we extend our thanks to the Publish what You Pay - Canada team and our NRGI colleagues for their feedback during the development of this application.
+In addition to the Tabula and rOpenSci teams whose software made this application possible, we extend our thanks to the Publish what You Pay - Canada team; Kate Vang from ONE; and our NRGI colleagues for their feedback during the development of this application.
 <br>
 <br>
 <br>